CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 ### 🔼 `Improvement` Voice chat indicator no longer displays above characters.

-### 🔼 `Improvement` Rewrote bot NPCs.
->- Previous implementation was a prototype from years ago, and constantly breaks when we do major upgrades to our systems.
->- New system builds from what we learned over the years with NPCs.
-It will be more stable, and the NPC players fit more seamlessly in to the world.

 ### 🔼 `Improvement` Various performance improvements
->- Improved speed of bullet related tasks by ~1000%
+>- Improved performance of bullet related tasks by ~1000%
->- Improved speed of various gun system related tasks by ~1000%
+>- Improved performance of various gun system related tasks by ~1000%
+>- Improved performance of various camera related tasks by ~230%
 >- Improved performance of sound related actions by roughly 35%
 >- Improved performance of blood and other particles by > 400%
 >- Improved performance of positioning FPV gun by 50%
 >- Reduced network packet size by 90% in many cases.
 >- Improved performance around generating weapon models.
 Roughly 85% faster on average.
+>- Improved performance of positioning TPV gun models by ~400%

 ### 🔼 `Improvement` Improved foley sounds when stepping and landing.
 >- All backpacks now make foley sounds